 Now that we have a recovery USB created with all the right files placed upon it, it is now time to run it on the PICO-CV01 board.

 Boot up your PICO-CV01 in the BIOS menu (this is usually done by pressing either f12 or delete), locate the boot tab and search for boot sequence.
-Select the Clonezilla USB as the first selection for the sequence, save the changes and restart.
-Once this restarts, Clonezilla should boot up straight away.

 When Clonezilla boots, a menu screen will appear.
 Execute the following instructions: